-To show the contents of notifications on the Lock Screen without unlocking your device, go to Settings > Notifications > Show Previews, and select Always.
+To display the contents of notifications on the Lock Screen without unlocking your device, go to Settings > Notifications > Show Previews and select Always.

-Notification Center shows your notifications history, allowing you to scroll back and see what you've missed.
-There are two ways to see your alerts from the Notification Center:
+Notification Centre shows your notifications history, allowing you to scroll back and see what you've missed.
+There are two ways to see your alerts from the Notification Centre:

 - From the Lock Screen, swipe up from the middle of the screen.

-- From any other screen, swipe down from the center of the top of your screen.
+- From any other screen, swipe down from the centre of the top of your screen.

 To clear your notification history, tap the Close button , then tap Clear.

-To manage your notifications from the Lock Screen or Notification Center:
+To manage your notifications from the Lock Screen or Notification Centre: